 This beet appetizer is fresh, light and creative thanks to the addition of Rosemary Cured Egg Yolks.
 Layer upon layer of flavor starts with thin-sliced beets and arugula.
 Drizzle with a tangy dressing, and thinly slice or grate remaining cured egg yolk on top for one final pop of deliciousness.

 Rosemary Garlic Cured Egg Yolks

-With a little patience and five easy ingredients, you can achieve restaurant-quality cured egg yolks at home, adding rich umami flavor to your dishes.
+With a little patience and five easy ingredients, you can achieve restaurant-quality cured egg yolks at home, adding rich umami flavor to your dishes, featured in our 2017 Flavor Forecast report.
 Coated in a generous mixture of salt, sugar, rosemary, and garlic, egg yolks become firm and flavorful after curing for four days in the fridge.

 Eastern Mediterranean meets Italy in this warm, comforting meal.
 Hailing from Persia, Ash-e reshteh is a thick, hearty soup made with beans, herbs, and flat noodles.
 Combine this flavor profile with minestrone, bringing distinct flavor traditions together in a celebration of the best of both worlds.